Getting information from the government

 Getting access to information that’s about you: Privacy Act requests

-Note: A new Privacy Act comes into force on 1 December 2020, In this section we refer to both the existing Privacy Act 1993 and the new Privacy Act 2020.
+Note: A new Privacy Act came into force on 1 December 2020.
+This section we refer to the new Privacy Act 2020.

 Your right to information that’s held about you